 In April 1981 Black communities in Brixton rose up in bloody confrontation with the Met Police against a backdrop of racism, severe economic recession and high unemployment.
 A year before, Bristol had seen similar uprisings and the summer of ‘81 saw further serious uprisings in Liverpool, Birmingham, Leeds and Manchester.
 It was a critical moment in the movement for social justice in Britain, leading to landmark recommendations for police reform and local regeneration policies.

-Forty years later we invite you to revisit this moment and ask what has changed since April 1981.
+Now, we invite you to revisit this moment and ask what has changed since April 1981.
 Working collaboratively, we are bringing individuals, community groups and organisations together to create events and activities that explore the issues at stake and learn from this history of struggle.

 Our Humanifesto guides us